oguh43/ITkids-obedy/README.md

 # ITkids-obedy
-A frontend to the electron app
+A frontend to the main repository, exposing only the compiled app :)